nodejs/node/doc/api/child_process.md

   * `killSignal` {string|integer} The signal value to be used when the spawned process will be killed by timeout or abort signal. **Default:** `'SIGTERM'`.
-  * `silent` {boolean} If `true`, stdin, stdout, and stderr of the child process will be piped to the parent, otherwise they will be inherited from the parent, see the `'pipe'` and `'inherit'` options for [`child_process.spawn()`][]'s [`stdio`][] for more details.
+  * `silent` {boolean} If `true`, stdin, stdout, and stderr of the child process will be piped to the parent process, otherwise they will be inherited from the parent, see the `'pipe'` and `'inherit'` options for [`child_process.spawn()`][]'s [`stdio`][] for more details.
     **Default:** `false`.